garbles/react-facade/README.md

 # React Facade

+Write components with placeholders for hooks.

 An experimental 2kb library that uses [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) and TypeScript to create a strongly typed [facade](https://en.wikipedia.org/wiki/Facade_pattern) for your React hooks.

 - **Dependency inversion between components and hooks:** Build components that rely on hooks that do not have a particular implementation.
 - **Works with all of your existing hooks:** Extract hooks to the top level of your program and replace them with a facade.
 - **Simplified component testing:** You were already testing your hooks anyway (right?), so why test them again?
 Focus on rendering outcomes rather than bungling around with a cumbersome setup for test cases.

-This library effectively allows you to write components with placeholders for hooks.
-Their implementation is injected via React context so that they can be changed between views or testing.
+The hooks implementation is injected via React context so that they can be changed between views or testing.
 It is dependency injection for hooks that does not require higher-order functions/Components.

 ## Example